Battle of Viluma

-The Battle of Viluma, also known as Battle of Sipe-Sipe, was a major battle in the South American wars of independence in which the United Provinces of the Río de la Plata (formerly the Spanish Viceroyalty of the Río de la Plata) were decisively defeated in Upper Peru (current Bolivia)by the Royal Army of Viceroyalty of Peru.
+The Battle of Viluma, also known as Battle of Sipe-Sipe, was a major battle in the South American wars of independence in which the United Provinces of the Río de la Plata (formerly the Spanish Viceroyalty of the Río de la Plata) were decisively defeated in Upper Peru (now Bolivia) by the Royal Army of Viceroyalty of Peru.
 The battle took place on November 29, 1815 on a plain west of Cochabamba, and resulted in the loss of Upper Peru for Buenos Aires.
 The area was reannexed by the Spanish Viceroyalty of Peru.

 Background

 The Army of the North has been under the command of José de San Martín, but for health reasons he asked to be relieved.
 He was replaced by José Rondeau.
 At the time of the third campaign in Upper Peru (the first two had been beaten off), General Carlos María de Alvear was named by Supreme Director Ignacio Álvarez Thomas to replace Rondeau.
 However Rondeau's officers revolted, and communicated to him that they would obey only his orders.
 Rondeau, now in revolt himself, accepted the officers' proposal and remained in charge.

 General Martín Miguel de Güemes withdrew the support of his Gauchos and retired to Salta, taking with him the part of the army that was in Jujuy.
 After a successful battle in April at Puesto del Marquéz, near today's border between Bolivia and Argentina, Rondeau's army reached Potosí by June and Chayanta by September.
 In October, an attempt to overrun a small Royalist garrison at Venta y Media ended in defeat.
 Undeterred, the Army of the North occupied Cochabamba.

 From Cochabamba, Rondeau camped in the plateau of Sipe-Sipe, near the city of the same name.
 There on November 28, 1815 his troops were met by the Royalist forces from Peru under Brigadier Joaquín de la Pezuela.
 Rondeau had 3,000 to 3,500 men and nine field guns; Pezuela commanded 5,100 men and 23 field guns.